Trust + Merit Analyzers

 Do

-- +Cross-reference: a 'great' user with only one tight cluster of trust is suspicious
+- Cross-reference: a 'great' user whose trust comes from only one tight cluster is worth a closer read

 Don't